khaizon/1DFlashQuantumTunneling/README.md

-# 1DFlashQuantumTunneling
+# 1DFlashQuantumTunneling <br />
-1DFlashQuantumTunneling Alchitry Code
+1DFlashQuantumTunneling Alchitry Code <br />
-SUTD 50.002 Computational Structures 1D Project
+SUTD 50.002 Computational Structures 1D Project <br />
 Group Members consist of: Toh Kai Feng, Amrish Dev Sandhu, Seah Qi Yan, Ong Kah Yuan Joel, Bryan Phengan Hengardi

 The premise of the game is simple.
 You’re a dot.
 Always have been.
 You’re blue in colour and exist in a 1-dimensional world, a single axis to traverse.
 And so, backward and forward you go on your merry way.